AishwaryaNambissan/Obsidian-Vault/Machine learning and deep learning.md

 - Usually contain advanced neurons in contrast to simple ANNs.
 That is, they may use advanced operations like convolutions or multiple activations in one neuron rather than using a simple activation function.

 ANNs are considered to be a part of shallow machine learning and DNNs are a part of deep machine learning.

-Deep Learning is useful in domains with large and high dimensional data and outperforms shallow algorithms for applications where text, image, audio, video and speech data need to be processed.
-But in cases of limited training data availability, shallow ML can still produce superior results.

 ### Drift
 ML models for intelligent systems may not produce satisfactory results when historical